neo4j-contrib/py2neo/book/types.rst

     .. method:: subgraph.nodes()

-        Return all the nodes in this subgraph.
+        Return the set of all nodes in this subgraph.

     .. method:: subgraph.relationships()

-        Return all the relationships in this subgraph.
+        Return the set of all relationships in this subgraph.

     .. method:: subgraph.types()